Inge Viett: 2 June movement

-On 27 May 1978, a "2 June commando group" succeeded in extracting Till Meyer from West Berlin's Moabit Jail.
+On 27 May 1978, a 2 June commando group succeeded in extracting Till Meyer from West Berlin's Moabit Jail.
 (An attempt to free Andreas Vogel at the same time failed.)
 Viett then travelled with Meyer and the commandos to East Berlin, using the Friedrichstraße frontier crossing.
-Weapons concealed on their bodies proved problematic, and Viett pleaded with the officials, recalling her earlier meeting with the Ministry for State Security officials.
+Weapons concealed on their bodies proved problematic, and Viett pleaded with the officials, recalling her earlier meeting with the Stasi officials.
 The group were permitted to enter East Germany, although the weapons had to be handed over.
 They then travelled on to Bulgaria.
 On 21 June 1978 Till Meyer, Gabriele Rollnik, Gudrun Stürmer and Angelika Goder were recaptured by a West German anti-terrorism unit at Burgas Airport.
 However, Viett and two others managed to evade capture and travel to Sofia, from where they moved on to Prague.

-At Prague she was interrogated for three days by the Czechoslovak authorities.
-She then quoted a "cover name" and demanded to be put in touch with the East German authorities.
-As a result, three Ministry for State Security officers from East Germany turned up, removed her from her prison cell and took her back to East Germany.
-For two weeks she was accommodated in a Ministry property: then she was taken to Berlin Schönefeld Airport from where the authorities arranged a flight to Baghdad for her.
+In Prague Viett was interrogated for three days by the Czechoslovak authorities.
+She then quoted a cover name and demanded to be put in touch with the East German authorities.
+As a result, three Ministry for State Security (Stasi) officers from East Germany turned up, removed her from her prison cell and took her back to East Germany.
+For two weeks she was accommodated in a Stasi property: then she was taken to Berlin Schönefeld Airport from where the authorities arranged a flight to Baghdad for her.
 She stayed in Baghdad for three months before returning the Europe where Inge Viett settled in Paris.
 She later described her own mood and that of fellow group members at this time as "somewhat resigned".